michaltakac/kids-beat-maker/README.md

 Inspired by the iconic Akai MPC, I've built (vibe-coded with Gemini 2.5 Pro) a super fun, interactive beat machine designed for little creators (ages 1-5)! 🎧👶

+You can also try it out online here: https://g.co/gemini/share/686e1a14ef02

 Watch your toddler tap into their inner musician with:

 🌈 Colorful Light-Up Pads: Easy to tap, fun to watch!